LippertComponents/Stockpile/README.md

 # Stockpile

-Stockpile as a cache on save caching plugin for MODX Revolution.
-Will only cache published resources.
+Stockpile is a cache on save caching plugin for MODX Revolution.
+Also provides a snippet, getStockpile to get resource from cache, no DB/xPDO queries.
+Saves all fields and TV values to cache.

 # Install